11. Matrices and other arrays#

 dim

-attribute, andwe refer to the respective default methods when applying binary operators
+attribute, andwe refer to the respective default methods when applying binary operators,

-allows us to deduce how `+`, `<=`, `&`, etc. behave in several different contexts.
+we can deduce how `+`, `<=`, `&`, etc. behave in several different contexts.

 (A <- rbind(c(1, 10, 100), c(-1, -10, -100)))